Home

-We want the people of Liverpool to have the most accurate and up-to-date information about the in-patient unit at the Marie Curie Hospice in Woolton, Liverpool.
+We want the people of Liverpool to have the most accurate and up-to-date information about the in-patient unit at the Marie Curie Hospice in Woolton.

 Communication with the public

-Thank you to everyone who came to our public event on 28 April.
-We really appreciate your ongoing commitment and passion, and your openness and willingness to share how this has affected you.
+Thank you to everyone who came to our public event at the end of April.
+We really appreciate your ongoing commitment and passion, as well as your openness and willingness to share how this has affected you.

 Our other services supporting people living with a terminal illness